SentryPeer/SentryPeer/README.md

-  -f,      Set 'sentrypeer.db' location or use SENTRYPEER_DB_FILE env -j,      Enable json logging or use SENTRYPEER_JSON_LOG env -p,      Enable Peer to Peer mode or use SENTRYPEER_PEER_TO_PEER env -a,      Enable RESTful API mode or use SENTRYPEER_API env -w,      Enable Web GUI mode or use SENTRYPEER_WEB_GUI env -r,      Enable SIP responsive mode or use SENTRYPEER_SIP_RESPONSIVE env
+  -f,      Set 'sentrypeer.db' location or use SENTRYPEER_DB_FILE env -j,      Enable json logging or use SENTRYPEER_JSON_LOG env -p,      Enable Peer to Peer mode or use SENTRYPEER_PEER_TO_PEER env -b,      Set Peer to Peer bootstrap node or use SENTRYPEER_BOOTSTRAP_NODE env -a,      Enable RESTful API mode or use SENTRYPEER_API env -w,      Enable Web GUI mode or use SENTRYPEER_WEB_GUI env -r,      Enable SIP responsive mode or use SENTRYPEER_SIP_RESPONSIVE env